 While great strides in wildfire prevention, detection and suppression have been made, wildfires still continue to plague the state.
-There are approximately 3,200 wildfires each year in Mississippi burning more than 55,000 acres.
-Due to adequate rainfall during the wildfire seasons this year, occurrences and acres burned were below normal for FY12.
+Over the five year average, there are approximately 2,256 wildfires each year in Mississippi burning more than 27,717 acres.